Cloud Server: deployment and security

 Cloud Server Management Console

-For the Cloud Server there is a management console, which runs on port 8082 by default (setting Management Port in the Vertec.ini file).
+For the cloud server there is a management console, which runs on port 8082 by default (setting Management Port in the Vertec.ini file).
 It is called via localhost:8082.
 The caller must be logged on to the server and the call must be made via localhost.
 This is not possible from “outside”.

 The Management Console looks like this: